hungphongbk/vue-ssr-docs/vi/build-config.md

 - `context.renderState(options?: Object)`

-  This method serializes `context.state` and returns an inline script that embeds the state as `window.__INITIAL_STATE__`.
+  This method serializes `context.state` và returns an inline script that embeds the state as `window.__INITIAL_STATE__`.

-  The context state key and window state key can both be customized by passing an options object:
+  The context state key và window state key can both be customized by passing an options object:

   ``` js
   context.renderState({